philipwalton/blog/_articles/stopping-event-propagation-breaks-the-web.md

 This answer can be summarized as follows: If a click event propagates to the `<html>` element, hide the menus.
 If the click event originated inside `#menucontainer`, stop the event so it will never reach `<html>`, thus only clicks outside of `#menucontainer` will cause the menus to be hidden.

 The above code is simple, elegant, and clever all at the same time.
-Yet, unfortutely, it's absolutely horrible advice.
+Yet, unfortunately, it's absolutely horrible advice.

 This solution is roughly equivalent to fixing a leaky shower by turning off the water to the bathroom.
-It completely ignores the possibility that any other code on the page might needs to know about that click event.
+It completely ignores the possibility that any other code on the page might need to know about that click event.

-Still, it's the most upvoted answer to this question, so most people take it as sound advice.
+Still, it's the most upvoted answer to this question, so people take it as sound advice.

 ## The Problem with Events